 Eve's Christmas Present

-Christmas is coming and advertising executive Eve Simon (Elisa Donovan - Clueless) finds her self all alone as her only friend is her assistant Mandy (Erin Karpluk - Family Sins) and her lover just happens to be her boss Neil (Kavan Smith) who whilst separated from his wife decides to spend Christmas with his family.
-Having not been back home in eight years since she decided to pursue a career rather than marry her then fiance Scott (Sebastian Spence - A Crime of Passion) Eve makes a wish on a Christmas star before falling to sleep in a drunken stooper.
+Christmas is coming and advertising executive Eve Simon (Elisa Donovan - The Dog Who Saved the Holidays) finds her self all alone as her only friend is her assistant, Mandy (Erin Karpluk - Christmas Lodge), and her lover just happens to be her boss, Neil (Kavan Smith - Growing the Big One), who whilst separated from his wife has decided to spend Christmas with his family.
+Having not been back home in eight years since she decided to pursue a career rather than marry her then fiance, Scott (Sebastian Spence - Stonados), Eve makes a wish on a Christmas star before falling to sleep in a drunken stooper.
 But when she wakes up she finds herself transported back to eight years earlier and facing the same decisions again as to whether to reject love for career even though she knows that Neil only employed her because he liked her photo on her resume.

 The movie reviewer in me sat down to watch "Eve's Christmas" and shortly found myself groaning as I realised this was little more than a TV movie rip-off of "The Family Man" spliced with "Back to the Future" as Eve gets to return to the life she once had and revisit a decision she was going to make.
 In fact if I could be bothered I could list more than a dozen movies and half a dozen TV movies which have used the same sort of idea of a person in the now getting to go back in time to get a second chance and an opportunity to do things differently.